champax/pysolcache/README.md

 Copyright (C) 2013/2017 Laurent Labatut / Laurent Champagnac

-pysolcache is a set of python caches, memory, redis or both.
+pysolcache is a set of python caches : in-memory and/or redis.

 Usefull to handle L1 (memory) and L2 (redis) cache for python daemons.